vstinner/misc/cpython/pep_static_inline_func.rst

 * Specify argument types and result type in the C API.
 * Prevent using macros as l-value to prepare making structures opaque.
-* Give access to regular functions to projects embedding Python but cannot use macros or static inline functions.
+* Give access to regular functions to projects embedding Python which cannot use macros or static inline functions.

 Rationale